-Approval of the Hines Industrial Redevelopment, a project that includes three speculative buildings ranging from 56,000 to 214,000 square feet and a three-story data center of approximately 279,000 square feet, included a COA related to public art.
-The COA stated:

-"As specified in the project documents, submitted September 15, 2020, Artsource Consultants shall be hired by the applicant to conduct an RFP process to identify an artist and art piece(s) to be incorporated into the site design.
+Approval of the Hines' Hayward Exchange @ 92 redevelopment project at the former Gillig site on Clawiter, which includes three speculative industrial buildings ranging from 56,000 to 214,000 square feet and a three-story data center of approximately 279,000 square feet, also features a COA related to public art.
+The COA states: "As specified in the project documents, submitted September 15, 2020, Artsource Consultants shall be hired by the applicant to conduct an RFP process to identify an artist and art piece(s) to be incorporated into the site design.
 All costs related to the art consultant, RFP process, selected artist, and commissioned art piece(s) shall be assumed by the applicant.
 Applicant shall be required to allocate one third of one percent (0.33%) of the construction costs of the relevant building permit construction costs for acquisition and installation of Art in the development project.
 The final selection of the artist and art piece(s) shall be approved by the Planning Division (Project Planner or Planning Manager) prior to issuance of relevant building permits and/or certificates of occupancy."
 This project is currently under construction, but the art has not been finalized yet.